-- A financial asset is measured at FVOCI if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and its cash flows are solely payments of principal and interest on the principal amount outstanding, to the extent that the financial asset is not designated at FVTPL (fair value option). - An equity investment that is not held for trading may be irrevocably designated as at FVOCI with any subsequent changes in fair value being presented in OCI.
-This election is made on an investment-byinvestment basis.
-Otherwise, the equity investment is measured at FVTPL - All financial assets not classified as measured at AC or FVOCI as described above are measured at EVTPL.
+- A financial asset is measured at AC if it is held within a business model whose objective is to hold assets to collect contractual cash flows and its cash flows are solely payments of principal and interest on the principal amount outstanding, to the extent that the financial asset is not designated at FVTPL (fair value option). - A financial asset is measured at FVOCI if it is held within a business model whose objective is achieved by both collecting contractual cash flows and selling financial assets and its cash flows are solely payments of principal and interest on the principal amount outstanding, to the extent that the financial asset is not designated at FVTPL (fair value option). - An equity investment that is not held for trading may be irrevocably designated as at FVOCI with any subsequent changes in fair value being presented in OCI.
+This election is made on an investment-by-investment basis.
+Otherwise, the equity investment is measured at FVTPL. - All financial assets not classified as measured at AC or FVOCI as described above are measured at FVTPL.
 This includes all derivative financial assets.